jveillet/jk-demainilpleut/_posts/2016-01-19-introducing-first-draft-of-the-styleguide.md

 ## What's next ?

-+ Code snippets under each component.
+- Code snippets under each component.
-+ Table of contents.
+- Table of contents.
-+ Code refactoring.
+- Code refactoring.
-+ Better layout.
+- Better layout.
-+ Getting rid of jQuery (in favor of Vanilla JS).
+- Getting rid of jQuery (in favor of Vanilla JS).
-+ Automate things.
+- Automate things.
-{: .list-unordered}